 Keeping a toddler busy when flying

 We usually fly at night and I recommend you try this, too, when flying with kids.
 My little one is falling asleep as soon as we are up in the air and will not wake up until I make her to.
 But it is not always possible to go with a red-eye.
 Bring games, books, crayons, and such with you.
 Don’t pack too much because chaotic hand luggage quickly becomes a major PITA.

 Play games that don’t need a lot of utensils, like making up a story and everyone adds one sentence at a time.
 On some airplanes, children can watch a movie.

 If your child is a bit older he or she might enjoy a movie or game on your phone.
 Make sure you have some options that work in airplane mode.

-Download the cute free printable packing list for airplane travels!
+Download the cute free printable packing list for airplane travels here!
 See at a glance what to bring when flying with a toddler.
 Want more awesome free stuff?
-Find it in the free resource library for subscribers.
+Find it in the free resource library for subscribers only.
 Subscribe right here:

 These were my top tips on flying with kids.
 Keep them in mind and your next flight with children will be easier than ever.
 Please let me know about any additional information that might help families flying with children.